onera/paradigm/doc/sphinx/source/user_manual/io/writer.rst

 .. dropdown:: Define geometry

-  If a :ref:`Part Mesh Nodal <pmn>` instance is available, it can be used directly to define the geometry.
+  If a :ref:`Part Mesh Nodal <part_mesh_nodal>` instance is available, it can be used directly to define the geometry.

   .. tab-set::
     :sync-group: language